vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 - lz4
 - zstd

-Having the ability to use an external library will allow you to plug your own compressor with an external binary, which is a more flexible setup for users.
+Having the ability to use an external library will allow you to plug-in your own compressor with an external binary, which is a more flexible setup for users.
 Users could have different requirements/needs that influences which algorithm makes more sense in their environment (e.g., optimizing for size, cpu, or memory).
-In general, it might be advisable to move to zstd compression, it compresses much faster (or with less CPU), supports multithreaded compression out of the box, and its single thread decompression is easily 4x as fast as our current gzip/zlib library.
-But it is also important to note that with the parallel compression and multiple threads, it is easy to just blow out the local host/container CPU allocation completely.
+In general, it might be advisable to move to zstd compression, as it compresses much faster (or with less CPU), supports multithreaded compression out of the box, and its single thread decompression is easily 4x as fast as our current gzip/zlib library.
+But it is also important to note that with parallel compression and multiple threads, it is easy to just blow out the local host/container CPU allocation completely.

 We reproduced some of these findings, and made them part of the codebase in the [form of benchmarks](https://github.com/vitessio/vitess/pull/11994).